MaherAbedah/News-paper-app/README.md

-### still under construction
 # "FINN+" a national newspaper subscription service in Finland

 ### this project is done for a research in Jyvaslyla university.
-it aims to design an application for newspaper subscription which is supposed to provid access to many newspapers at one place.
+FINN+ is a newspaper subscription service to enable the customers to have subscription with multi newspapers from around Finland at one place, with variety of options to pay and methods to subscribe

 ## install the project